 Ratatouille is a French veggie stew using summer vegetables like eggplant, zucchini, red pepper, and tomato.
 It is considered a “peasant dish” meaning the stew is meatless and made up of cheap ingredients.
 Furthermore, it is also a type of stew that gets better with every passing minute.
 Isn’t it wonderful?

 There is no exact ratatouille recipe, so everybody interprets it a little bit differently.
-Since the movie with the same name was released in 2007, the baked ratatouille (similar to confit byaldi) became really trendy.
-However, originally the French has cooked it on a stove.
+Since the movie with the same name was released in 2007, the oven-baked ratatouille (similar to “confit byaldi”) became really trendy.
+However, originally the French cooked it on a stove.

 But how do the French eat it?

-Ratatouille is a fresh summer vegetable dish that is originated from Provence, South France.
+Ratatouille is a fresh summer vegetable dish that originated in Provence, South France.
 They serve it

-hot as a side dish with meat or fish or cold as an appetizer on baguette.
+hot as a side dish with meat (like chicken, pork chops, or flank steak) or fish or cold as an appetizer on baguette.

-3 top tips to choose the perfect complement dish
+Top tips to choose the perfect complementing dish

 Whether you eat ratatouille as a side dish or a main dish, here are a couple of tips you can consider if you want to keep it more or less authentic: